essembeh/RegexTagForMusic/README.md

 ## Options

 ```
+usage: rtfm
 	-c,--config <arg>        Custom configuration file
 	-e,--env                 Use env to resolve variables
--f,--folders        Also process folders (NB: folders path will end with
+	-f,--folders             Also process folders (NB: folders path will end with /)
-                    /)
 	-h,--help                Display help
+	-i,--ignore-list <arg>   Use ignore list
 	-n,--dry-run             Dry-run mode, do not execute commands
 	-v,--verbose             Display more information
 ```

+### Option: *--folders*

-*Nota Bene:* If you use the `--folders` option, the full path on which regex will be tested will end with a *trailing slash*.
+If you use the `--folders` option, the full path on which regex will be tested will end with a *trailing slash*.
 This is a convenient way to differentiate files from folder when you write your regular expressions.

 For example, `/test/foo` folder will match `/test/\\w+/` and *not* `/test/\\w+` (Note the trailing `/`)

+### Option: *--ignore-list*

+This option takes one argument, a file containing all files to be ignored.

+The format is simple, it is a text file, one full path per line.
+All files contained in this *ignore list*  won't be processed at all (won't appear in logs).

+At the end of the execution, all files processed without error will be written in this file, to increment the list of files already done.

 # Configuration